-When the operator powers up the lifter, either the stand-by function or the "attach" function is automatically activated, depending on which was used last.
-If a vacuum pump or any other powered component fails to function while the lifter's power switch is in the "on" position, examine each circuit breaker (adjacent to power switch) to determine whether it has interrupted the electrical circuit to the component.
+6 If a vacuum pump fails to function while the power switch is in the "on" position, examine the circuit breaker (adjacent to power switch) to determine whether it has interrupted the electrical circuit to the pump.
 Although the operator can reset the circuit breaker, the power interruption may indicate an electrical problem that requires attention.
 Correct any deficiency before resuming normal operation of the lifter (see wiring diagram provided).